 Today, we would like to share with you a list of Microsoft Teams use cases in these two categories.
 You’ll find a list of over 30 scenarios.
 This list has been made from what we’re seeing with customers and partners.
 We gathered all of this information so that you could implement it or gather inspiration from it.
 If you’d like to know more about how to define Microsoft Teams use cases, check out this article.

 Organizational Structure Level

 Would you like to know more?

-Download Free Microsoft Teams Use Cases Catalog
+Download free Microsoft Teams Use Case Catalog

 4 steps to effective use of Microsoft Teams